What is the inductance (L) of an inductor whose reactance...

 There is an explanation video available below.

-The sagging of overhead electrical wires is caused by ...
+The sagging of overhead electrical cables is the consequence of ...